 A few key felony assault definitions

 There are specific definitions and presumptions, which an experienced Killeen felony lawyer can explain, that can determine what type of offense applies if any.
 Here are a few terms you should know.

-- A habitation, building, or vehicle with reckless disregard as to whether the target is occupied.
+(2) a habitation, building, or vehicle and is reckless as to whether the habitation, building, or vehicle is occupied.

 Technically, “road rage” may be charged as deadly conduct if you are accused of firing a gun.

 An assault charge can also rise to the level of a felony of the second degree if the assault is due to family violence.
 Family offense charges include:

 - Dating relationships depending on the length of the relationship, the nature of the relationship, and other factors.

 - Families such as spouses as former spouses, parents of the same child, foster children and foster parents.